 - A copy of the candidate’s current, active Massachusetts registered nurse license;

 - A copy of current national certification in advanced practice;

-Review and authorization of the application typically takes 3 to 10 business days, after which a license to practice can be issued if all requirements are met.95.
+Review and authorization of the application typically takes three to 10 business days, after which a license to practice can be issued if all requirements are met.95.
 Execute a Collaborative Agreement with a Licensed Physician.

-Nurse practitioners practicing in Massachusetts must practice under a written collaborative agreement with a fully licensed physician.7 The physician should be expert in the same area(s) of practice as the nurse practitioner and be available to provide medical direction as necessary.7 The agreement should fully define the nature and scope of the nurse practitioner’s responsibilities and activities and outline instances where consultation or referral would be required.7 Nurse practitioners who intend to prescribe substances must have included in the collaborative agreement protocols and frequencies for review of prescriptions and dispensations of prescribed substances.7 These guidelines must be approved either by the nursing and medical leadership of an employing institution or by the Massachusetts Board of Registration in Nursing.10
+Nurse practitioners practicing in Massachusetts must practice under a written collaborative agreement with a fully licensed physician.7 The physician should be expert in the same area(s) of practice as the nurse practitioner and be available to provide medical direction as necessary.7 The agreement should fully define the nature and scope of the nurse practitioner’s responsibilities and activities and outline instances where consultation or referral would be required.7 Nurse practitioners who intend to prescribe drugs must have included in the collaborative agreement protocols and frequencies for review of prescriptions and dispensations of prescribed substances (see below).7 These guidelines must be approved either by the nursing and medical leadership of an employing institution or by the Massachusetts Board of Registration in Nursing.10

 6. Request Prescriptive Authority, If Desired.

 In Massachusetts, prescriptive authority is not automatically granted with a nurse practitioner license.8 Nurse practitioners who wish to obtain prescriptive authority must first become licensed and then request prescriptive authority through the Massachusetts Department of Public Health – Drug Control Program.8 Nurse practitioners must also obtain a control number from the Federal Drug Enforcement Administration.8